-The indenture is the legally binding agreement executed by the issuer (and the guarantors, if applicable) and a trustee, on behalf of the bondholders, that sets forth the terms of the debt securities, including the payment obligations set forth in the notes.
-The main provisions of an indenture include:
+The indenture is the legally binding agreement executed by the issuer and a trustee, on behalf of the bondholders, that sets forth the terms of the debt securities, including the payment obligations set forth in the notes.
+The main provisions of an indenture include

-- the definitions of relevant terms, including financial terms;
+- the definitions of relevant terms, including financial terms:

-- affirmative covenants:
+- affirmative covenants;

 - negative covenants;

 - redemption provisions;

-- · amendment provisions;
+- amendment provisions;

-- · events of default; and
+- events of default; and

 - other miscellaneous provisions.